AviatrixSystems/terraform-modules/aviatrix-controller-iam-roles/README.md

 ## Aviatrix - Terraform Modules - IAM Roles

 ### Description
-This Terraform module creates the Aviatrix IAM roles required to connect your Aviatrix Controller to an existing AWS account.
-This should be run in the account where you are installing the Controller and any additional accounts that will be connected to the Controller.
+This Terraform module creates AWS IAM credentials (IAM roles, policies, etc...), which are used to grant AWS API permissions for Aviatrix controller in order to allow the controller to access resources in AWS account(s).
+This Terraform module should be run in the AWS account where you are installing the Controller and any additional AWS accounts that will be connected to the Controller.

-When running this for the initial installation of the Controller, the `external-controller-account-id` should NOT be set.
-For additional accounts, the `external-controller-account-id` should be the AWS account ID where the controller is installed.
+If this module is applied for setting up IAM credentials on the AWS account where your controller is (going to be) located, the Terraform variable, "external-controller-account-id" should NOT be set.

 If this module is applied for AWS account(s), which will be managed by the controller, please configure the Terraform variable, "external-controller-account-id" and set the value to be the AWS account ID of the controller.